wrightmat/dnd-hyrule/docs/_ref/races/Zora.md

-**Weapon Training.** You are proficient with Tridents and natural weapons.
+**Weapon Training.** You are proficient with Tridents, Lances, and Nets.

 **Double Cutters.** Your arm fins are natural weapons, which you can use to make unarmed strikes.
 If you hit with them, you deal slashing damage equal to 1d4 + your Strength modifier, instead of the bludgeoning damage normal for an unarmed strike.